 As frustrating as this might be, this is the way it works with most law firm employees on a lot of levels.
-And it really won’t matter what area of the law firm you could be talking about.
+And it really won’t matter what area of the law you could be talking about.

-It might be that you are trying to help a lawyer with their strategy on a particular case.
+It might be that you are trying to help a lawyer with their strategy in a particular case.
 The lawyer might tell you the general facts and ask your opinion.
 You then give them your general views and some guidance.
 Ultimately, you find out the lawyer didn’t take your guidance.
 If it didn’t work out for the lawyer, it can be frustrating when you tried to guide them in a different direction.
 In the end, you have to remember that the lawyer apparently needed to learn for themselves.

 It might be that a manager within the law firm comes to you with management or business advice about something that is taking place within the firm.
 They give you the general facts and ask your opinion.
 You then give them your general views and some guidance.
 Again, you find out that the manager didn’t take your advice.
 If it didn’t work out, it can be frustrating.
-The reality, however, is the manager apparently needed to learn for themselves.
+The reality, however, is the manager needs to learn for themselves.

 It might be that somebody who comes to you with any number of issues.
-They give your their idea or proposal.
+They give you their idea or proposal.
 You then give them your general views and guidance.
 Yet again, you find out that your advice wasn’t taken.
 Remember again that sometimes folks just need to learn for themselves.

-Example after example could be given about how this might play out in a law firm from client intake, client care, human resources, marketing, recruiting and other legal matters.
+Example after example could be given about how this might play out in a law firm from client intake, client care, human resources, marketing, recruiting, and other legal matters.
 The thing you want to keep in mind is that sometimes folks are going to want to try things their own way.
 If it does not end up working out, they will end up learning from their mistakes.
 The hope is that over time, they will grow.
 They will become wiser.
 And, ultimately, they will mature.

 It might even be that sometimes you as the law firm manager or owner learn to see things differently than how you originally envisioned it.
-Maybe, if you give people the room to grow, you will learn that there is a different and better way to approach a situation then you originally thought.
+Maybe, if you give people the room to grow, you will learn that there is a different and better way to approach a situation than you originally thought.
 You might actually be surprised that something works than you didn’t think would be successful.

-But if you as a law firm manager or owner naively think that you can tell people to do, and that folks will do just as you said and that it will be done that way, you are likely just fooling yourself.
+But if you as a law firm manager or owner naively think that you can tell people what to do and that folks will do just as you said and that it will be done that way, you are likely just fooling yourself.
 Obviously, you cannot let employees be insubordinate if they have been given very specific instructions from a manager or supervisor on an issue where the employee needs to follow those instructions.
 Further, if something the employee is going to do would result in catastrophic results, the employee needs to do it your way.